 The local social currency is used as a strategy to guarantee the financial circulation inside the community.
 These tools aims to generate local economic development in a very original way, by protecting the financial resources generated locally.
 Other innovations are a partnership with Banco do Brazil (the largest bank in Brazil), which makes possible the offer of bank services to Banco Palmas (bank account, credit receivables, pension, bill payments, among others) and the use of a sophisticated software for finance management, leveraging the activities of this community bank.

 Although it is hard for most inhabitants at Palmeira with limited income to get loans from ordinary commercial banks, or they are obliged to pay quite high interest rate in case they are financed, Banco Palmas gives them cheaper loans, helping people financially too.
 This has allowed creating more than 1,000 jobs in a neighbourhood of more than 30,000 inhabitants.
 Credit cards as well as loans for house reforms are given to some users too.
-Ten years after the Banco Palmas project was initiated, and despite difficulties due to a lack of financial resources, especially in the initial years of operation, ASMONCOP estimates that 1 600 people have been capacitated, as well as 700 direct and 2 500 indirect jobs having been created.
+Ten years after the Banco Palmas project was initiated, and despite difficulties due to a lack of financial resources, especially in the initial years of operation, ASMONCOP estimate that 1 600 people have been capacitated, as well as 700 direct and 2 500 indirect jobs having been created.
 In addition, local merchants have registered an increase of 30% to 40% in their sales.

 Other poor districts of Brazil have been receiving training in order to start similar projects in their own communities.
 This evolved to the constitution of the already mentioned Bd France too.